-Artificial Intelligence is all the is on the mind of people today, well, apart from memes, social media and a whole lot of other stuff.
+Artificial Intelligence is all there is on the mind of people today, well, apart from memes, social media and betting with the ladbrokes promo code.
 People talk about AIs and the fact that our world is going to be changed once they become advanced enough.
 AIs have done a lot of things in the past couple of decades, like reducing the human factor in many factories, where that was possible.
 Many machines do simple labor jobs now, making the human part almost unnecessary.

 But what about creativity?
 Will machines be able to become creative at some point?
 Will they be able to write a book or win an award?
 To one of those questions, an answer was already given as a book was already written by an AI.